nianliu/design-patterns/README.md

 #### Adapter
 Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+#### Bridge
+Decouple an abstraction from its implementation so that the two can vary independently.

 ## Behavioral Patterns